SAP-samples/azure-openai-aicore-cap-api/documentation/01-ai-core-azure-openai-proxy/03-register-general-artifacts.md

 Before you can start to interact with SAP AI Core, you will first need to register different artifacts for your AI Core instance.
-These artifacts include setup details and credentials that AI Core needs in order to proceed.
+These artifacts include setup details and credentials that SAP AI Core needs in order to proceed.
 Duplicate the json files in the `/resources` directory, enter your attributes as well as credentials and remove the `.sample` appendix to:

 - `aic_service_key.json`: Service key of your AI Core instance.
 - `git_setup.json`: Details of this GitHub repository (or yours if you forked) like the repository URL.
 You are